Expected closing costs

 • Title Insurance

-Sellers: As we hammer out your sale, not only will I work to get the optimal sales price, but I'll also advocate for lower closing costs.
-And once we've reached an agreement, I'll fully clarify the closing costs so you are aware of exactly what you're paying for.
+Sellers: As we hammer out your deal, I'll not only work to get the very best sales price, but I'll also campaign for lower closing costs.
+And once we've reached an agreement, I'll give a detailed list of the closing costs so you are aware of exactly where your money is going.

-Buyers: If you're buying a house in Broward County, you'll be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within an appropriate range so you're not startled when you come to closing time.
-I'll be glad to look through the LE with you, answering your questions and highlighting any estimates that seem off.
+Buyers: If you are purchasing a house in Broward County, you'll get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within a suitable range so you're not stunned when you come to the closing table.
+I'll be willing to look over the LE with you, answering your questions and highlighting any estimates that seem unusual.

 /Apps/Forms/LeadFormViewer.aspx?FormID=441&GroupID=30541&PageName=ClosingCosts&AWSAccountPageID=30345521&NotificationEmail=